HypeCheck

 Superfood

 Dried apple concentrate with fiber and polyphenols.
-Limited clinical evidence for supplement use.
+Limited clinical evidence for specific health benefits.

 Weak evidence